mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
-- [ ] Downsampling: Make it just choose every 4 samples or whatever.
-But make sure it randomly chooses which sample to start on
 - [ ] Efficiency measurements using coincidence.
 NaI first
 - [ ] Patent application last 3 pages (the claim)
 - [ ] Test rate limits with sources for each detector, for each code
 - [ ] Check if the geiger was working properly with my code
-- [ ] Test rate limits with function generator for both codes, going above 1 kHz if possible

 ## In Progress